davidbarone/Dbarone.Net.Mapper/README.md

 #### Before mapping of the first object
 - The type validation is repeated
-- If the Options.EndPointValidation is set to `MapperEndPoint.Destination` (which is the default setting), then the system checks that every destination member that is included in the mapping process has a matching member in the source object type.
+- If the Options.EndPointValidation is set to `MapperEndPoint.Target` (which is the default setting), then the system checks that every target member that is included in the mapping process has a matching member in the source object type.
-- If the Options.EndPointValidation is set to `MapperEndPoint.Source`, then the system checks that every source member that is included in the mapping process has a matching member in the destination object type.
+- If the Options.EndPointValidation is set to `MapperEndPoint.Source`, then the system checks that every source member that is included in the mapping process has a matching member in the target object type.
-- The source and destination declared data types must also match for the mapping to occur (or there needs to be a type converter or a )
+- The source and target declared data types must also match for the mapping to occur (or there needs to be a type converter or a )
 - Once validation takes place, the members for mapping are selected as follows:
-  - If the DestinationType is a fixed schema, the member list comes from the destination type
+  - If the TargetType is a fixed schema, the member list comes from the target type
   - Otherwise, the member list is obtained from the source type.
   - Any members that do not exist on both sides are unmapped.
 Note that if EndPointValidation is set, orphaned members will cause exceptions to be thrown.

 #### Mapping
-- When mapping a member, the data types on the source and destination types must match.
+- When mapping a member, the data types on the source and target types must match.
-- If the member types on source and destination don't match, but a TypeConverter exists for the source / destination type, a simple type conversion will be carried out (note this will not include any recursive mapping of child members though).
+- If the member types on source and target don't match, but a TypeConverter exists for the source / target type, a simple type conversion will be carried out (note this will not include any recursive mapping of child members though).
 - Otherwise, a type exception will be thrown.
-- When assigning the source value to the destination object, if the type has been registered, then the child value will be mapped recursively.
+- When assigning the source value to the target object, if the type has been registered, then the child value will be mapped recursively.

 ### Member Selection Process
 - By default, the members defined as the public properties.